wi-fighters/side-projects/triage.md

 ### Information website

-- Old-school website: HTML + CSS (inspiration: https://www.art.yale.edu/about/contact)...
+- Redesign a website: 2 pages of new CSS for an existing HTML structure (inspiration: https://www.art.yale.edu/about/contact)...
 JS only if there's extra time

 - Homepage / landing page for a real-world website